shgil1/T1A3-Terminal-Assignment/README.md

 - Checklist feature has to have at least 5 items
 - Create flowchart on draw.io or something similar to explain logic

-### Requirements File
-- Different packages you will be using in your project
-- Depends on the use case
-- Specific versions within the libraries listed
-- For other people who download the project can easily run it without any hassle

 ### Virtual Environments
 - Help create isolated environments for projects, ensuring each project has its own dependencies (each packages you install for yourself)